PART VIII — The Republic Today and Tomorrow (2025 – Beyond)

 3. Environmental Stewardship and the Grand Banks Compact

 Through facilities at Argentia Data Relay Station, Gander Cyber Operations Centre, and Goose Bay Air Command, Newfoundland provides continuous satellite, radar, and signals coverage across the Labrador Sea and Greenland Basin.
-Canadian and Newfoundland analysts jointly oversee Arctic data feeds, a collaboration hailed by NATO as “the northern backbone of collective awareness.”
+Canadian and Newfoundland analysts jointly oversee Arctic data feeds, a collaboration hailed within NATO as “the northern backbone of collective awareness.”

 “No Arctic picture is complete without the combined eyes of Newfoundland and Canada.”